Tyun

-Tyun, Tyown, or Tiwn (majuscule: Տ; minuscule: տ; տյուն; Classical Armenian: տիւն) is the thirty-first letter of the Armenian alphabet.
+Tyun, Tyown, or Tiwn (majuscule: Տ; minuscule: տ; Reformed orthography: տյուն; Classical orthography: տիւն) is the thirty-first letter of the Armenian alphabet.
 It represents the voiceless alveolar plosive /t/ in Eastern Armenian and the voiced alveolar plosive /d/ in Western Armenian.
 It is typically romanized with the letter T (or D, depending on the dialect).
 Created by Mesrop Mashtots in the 5th century, it has a numerical value of 4000.
 The uppercase Տ is similar to the Latin uppercase S, whilst the lowercase տ is like a ligature of the lowercase u and n.